vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/authentication/Connect-CloudBuilder.md

 ### -password

-Specifies the password for the user to connect to the VMware Cloud Builder instance (admin).
+The password to authenticate to the VMware Cloud Builder instance.

 ```yaml
 Type: String